SupportPay

 Include their traditions: Honor their favorite holiday traditions, whether it’s watching a favorite Christmas movie, baking cookies together or sharing old family stories.
 These small, meaningful traditions will create a sense of connection and bring back happy memories.

-Simplify Travel for Aging Loved Ones
+Simplify Travel for Aging Parents

 Virtual gatherings: Many families now use virtual platforms like Zoom or FaceTime for holiday connections.
 If your loved one can’t attend in person, this is an easy way to have them “join” the celebrations.
 You can set up a tablet or laptop in a central location during the family meal or activity so they don’t miss out.

-Use Technology
+Use Technology for Elderly Parents

 Health monitoring devices: If your aging loved one has a health condition, consider using wearables like medical alert systems, fitness trackers or devices that can monitor vital signs like heart rate and blood pressure.
 These devices will give you peace of mind and alert you if something goes wrong so you can enjoy the holidays without worrying.